andrewning/alfred-workflows-scientific/README.md

 A collection of [Alfred v2](http://www.alfredapp.com) workflows targeting scientific applications.
 Use of workflows requires the Alfred PowerPack.

 - [Reference Importer](#reference-importer): search for an article/book from a variety of sources and import the corresponding reference data (BibTex, PDF) into BibDesk, copy BibTeX to clipboard, go to the landing page for the article, or copy a formatted reference.
 Also supports reference lookup from a PDF file.
 (This workflow was formerly known as "Citation Search" and "AIAA Search")
-- [Go To Current File](#go-to-current-file): Keyboard shortcut to quickly go to the file in the frontmost app (either in Finder, Terminal, or iTerm2).
+- [Go To Current File](#go-to-current-file): Keyboard shortcut to quickly go to the file in the frontmost app (either in Finder, Terminal, iTerm2, or Alfred's File Action Window).
 - [NumPy Search](#numpy-search): search methods within the NumPy module and open the associated documentation in your browser.
 - [LaTeX Tools](#latex-tools): tools for working with LaTeX files.
 Currently a word/figure/equation count, and a diff workflow for comparing two LaTeX files in a compiled PDF.